-Two of Boretti's players in the last six years have been Ivy League Player of the Year (Henry Perkins, 2008 and Dario Pizzano, 2012), one has been named Pitcher of the Year (Pat Lowery, 2010) and two have been named Rookie of the Year (Nick Cox, 2008 and Dario Pizzano, 2010 and WIll Savage, 2014)).
+Two of Boretti's players in the last seven years have been Ivy League Player of the Year (Henry Perkins, 2008 and Dario Pizzano, 2012), two have been named Pitcher of the Year (Pat Lowery, 2010 and David Speer, 2014) and three have been named Rookie of the Year (Nick Cox, 2008, Dario Pizzano, 2010 and WIll Savage, 2014)).
 In 2014, Columbia had 11 players selected to All-Ivy League teams, bringing the total of players to receive conference recognition under Boretti's leadership to 59, including 21 first team selections.

-Over the course of the last two years three of Boretti's players have been drafted by Major League clubs and another has signed as a free agent.
+Over the course of the last three years four of Boretti's players have been drafted by Major League clubs and another has signed as a free agent.
 Pizzano and Lowery were selected in the 2012 Major League Baseball Draft and signed professional contracts.
 The Seattle Mariners selected Pizzano in the 15th round of the MLB Draft and the Los Angeles Angels of Anaheim chose Lowery in the 21st round.
 In the 2013 MLB amateur draft, Alex Black was taken in the 29th round by the Kansas City Royals.
 Following the draft, Tim Giel signed a free agent contract with the New York Yankees.
 In 2014, Speer was selected in the 27th round by the Cleveland Indians.

-The 2013 season proved to be the best for the Lions' program under Boretti's tutelage, and arguably in program history.
-Columbia tied its single-season win mark, capturing 28 victories, while setting a new standard for Ivy League wins.
+The 2013 season set a new standard for the program to build on.
+Columbia tied what was then the single-season win mark, capturing 28 victories, while setting a new standard for Ivy League wins.
 The Lions were the gold standard in the Ivy League, winning 16 coference games and then swept Dartmouth in the Ivy League Championship Series for the second Ancient Eight title under Boretti's direction.
 Statistically, the Lions paced the Ivy League in both batting average (.286) and ERA (1.94) in conference-only games.

 Winning the Ivy League Championship ensured Columbia a spot in the NCAA Baseball Championship for the third time in program history.
 The Lions went on to win their first game ever in NCAA play, toppling New Mexico, 6-5, in 13 innings.
 On an individual basis, nine players garnered All-Ivy League recognition, including three first team selections, the most since 2010.